HRP-Lab/.github/profile/README.md

-# Trident Cloud Lab
+# HRP Lab

-Trident Cloud Lab is a public research and cloud-lab organization for Trident-G theory, methods, ethics, and platform experiments.
+HRP Lab is a public research and cloud-lab organisation for Trident-G theory, methods, ethics, and platform experiments.

 ## What this organization is for